cheeriojs/cheerio/Readme.md

 __&#8226; JSDOM feels too heavy:__
 The goal of JSDOM is to provide an identical DOM environment as what we see in the browser.
 I never really needed all this, I just wanted a simple, familiar way to do HTML manipulation.

-## When I would still use JSDOM
+## When I would use JSDOM

 Cheerio will not solve all your problems.
-I would still use JSDOM if I to work with browser events, particularly if I wanted to automate functional tests.
+I would still use JSDOM if I needed to work in a browser-like environment on the server, particularly if I wanted to automate functional tests.

 ## API